adembudak/vim-doctor/README.md

 #### books

-* Practical Vim: Edit Text at the Speed of Though<sup>1</sup> - Drew Neil
+* Practical Vim: Edit Text at the Speed of Though<sup>1</sup> by Drew Neil
-* Modern Vim - Drew Neil
+* Modern Vim by Drew Neil
-* Learning Vi and Vim Editors - Arnold Robbins, Elbert Hannah
+* Learning Vi and Vim Editors by Arnold Robbins, Elbert Hannah
-* The VimL Primer: Edit Like a Pro with Vim Plugins and Scripts - Benjamin Klein
+* The VimL Primer: Edit Like a Pro with Vim Plugins and Scripts by Benjamin Klein
-* Mastering Vim: Build a software development environment with Vim and Neovim<sup>2</sup> - Ruslan Osipov
+* Mastering Vim: Build a software development environment with Vim and Neovim<sup>2</sup> by Ruslan Osipov
 * [A Byte of Vim](https://vim.swaroopch.com/) (Online Book)

 #### cheatsheets